cmhac/enforce-notebook-run-order/README.md

 Enforce the run order of Jupyter notebooks.

 Jupyter notebooks are great for interactive data analysis.
-However, when they can encourage a bad habit: running cells out of order.
+However, they can encourage a bad habit: running cells out of order.
 This can lead to notebooks being committed to the repository in a state where they don\'t run from top to bottom, and other collaborators may receive different results when running the notebook from top to bottom.